eyaXprojects/eyaX/README.md

 # eyaX
-The eyaX kernel (created by Eyad Ahmed Mohamed), is an x86_64 Limine-based kernel focused on simplicity and non-bloat.
+The eyaX kernel (created by Eyad Ahmed Mohamed), is an x86_64 Limine-based operating system/kernel focused on simplicity and non-bloat.

 # Building
 You need the x86_64-elf-gcc cross compiler to compile the kernel.